 What support groups are available?

 The WCH Social Work Service provides assistance for some families, particularly those with chronic or severe kidney disease.
 Kidney Health Australia (KHA) provides important community information and support for adults and children with kidney disease.
-The KHA Info Line is 1800 682 531.
+The Kidney Helpline is 1800 454 363.